SIT192 - Discrete Mathematics

 |Scheduled learning activities - cloud (online)||

-2 x 1 hour scheduled online workshops per week.
+2 x 1 hour scheduled online workshop per week.

 Assumed knowledge: Year 12 mathematics or equivalent.
 The unit SIT190 is recommended for students who did not complete VCE Mathematical Methods 3 and 4.